Brandon Woodard

-Brandon Woodard is an American politician currently serving in the Kansas House of Representatives, representing the 30th House District as a member of the Democratic Party.
+Brandon Woodard is an American politician and Co-Vice Chair of the Kansas Future Caucus currently serving in the Kansas House of Representatives, representing the 30th House District as a member of the Democratic Party.
+Woodard was elected House Minority Leader in December 2024.

 Openly gay, he was elected alongside Susan Ruiz as one of the state's first-ever LGBT state legislators.
 During the campaign, he weathered a controversy when it was revealed that he had previously spent five days in jail for a second offense of driving under the influence.

-He has been named the Ranking Minority Member of the House Higher Education Budget Committee starting in January 2020, succeeding Democrat Brandon Whipple, who left the Kansas House of Representatives after being elected Mayor of Wichita, Kansas.
+He has been the Ranking Minority Member of the House Higher Education Budget Committee since January 2020, succeeding Democrat Brandon Whipple, who left the Kansas House of Representatives after being elected Mayor of Wichita, Kansas.

+In December 2024, Woodard was selected for the Future Caucus Innovation Fellowship as part of the 2025-2026 Civic Innovation cohort for Gen Z and millennial lawmakers committed to improving civic engagement and democratic processes.